How to do a cost-benefit analysis – Detailed walkthrough

 ActiveCollab: The tool that stores all your project costs data

-Instead of switching between multiple apps to understand project financials, ActiveCollab lets you keep everything in one place – from the initial client estimate to the final invoice and post-project profit reporting.
+Rather than jumping all over different apps in an attempt to get a handle on your project finances, ActiveCollab lets you keep everything in one place - right from that initial client estimate all the way through to the final invoice and all that post-project profit reporting.

 Need a tool that centralizes project, client, and financial management?
 Check out ActiveCollab.